— cooked up on

 - Roll out your dough into a 12x12 inch square, then use a butter knife to cut into fourths.
 Spoon 1.5 Tbsp.
-Bonne Maman Apricot Jam into the center of each square and fold across the middle into triangles.
+Bonne Maman Apricot Preserves into the center of each square and fold across the middle into triangles.
 Use a fork to press down the edges, sealing them shut.
 Use a pairing knife to poke 3 vent holes in the top of each turnover.

 - Finally, paint with the egg wash and sprinkle heavily with raw sugar.
 Bake for 17 minutes or until golden brown.
 Allow to cool before serving - those insides take a long time to cool!